oracle-livelabs/pts/plsql-rag-23ai/lab2/lab2.md

 **Suggestions**

- For the Oracle Database 23ai documentation:
+ For the Oracle Database 23ai Users Guide:
 - What are the new features in Oracle Database 23ai
 - Tell me more about AI Vector Search
 - Tell me more about new enhancement to SQL